TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

          ->stdWrap

    Description
-         Wraps the whole item using stdWrap
+         Wraps the whole block of sub items.

          **Example:** see GMENU.stdWrap